 Who Are Independent Directors and What Role Do They Play In a Company?

-Independent Directors are managerial experts with experience, who participate in drafting the business strategy, along with the management of the company.
+Independent Directors are managerial experts with experience, who participate in drafting the business strategy and the company’s management.
 They are not employees of a company, nor are they restricted to being IDs of only one company.
 Their opinions are valued due to their expertise and diverse experience.
 They are termed as ‘independent’ since they do not have a stake in the operations, management, or other aspects of the company’s functioning or financials.

-The law mandates companies to have at least one-third of the total number of directors as independent directors, defined as ‘a director other than a managing director or a whole-time director or a nominee director’.
+The law mandates companies to have at least one-third of the total number of directors as independent directors, defined as ‘a director other than a managing director, a whole-time director, or a nominee director.

 A few conditions that need to be satisfied are:

 - The board of a company needs to have a reasonable belief that the Independent Director can contribute effectively to the betterment or functioning of the company.

 - The Independent Director should not be the promoter of the company or any of its holding or subsidiary or associate companies.

 - There must be no monetary relationship between the ID and the company in any other way other than that of being an ID, i.e., the ID must not be a lender, borrower, vendor, debtor, guarantor, or have any other financial interest in the company.

 Compensation of Independent Directors